Graduate route for University of Westminster students

 If you will be completing later than originally planned due to repeats, deferrals, referrals and/or resit modules then your award date may have been delayed.
 Some students may not successfully complete while holding a Student visa.

-You will only be eligible for the Graduate route visa once the University has reported your successful completion to the Home Office.
+You will only be eligible for the Graduate route visa once the University has reported your successful completion to the UKVI.
 It is important that you do not submit your Graduate route visa application until you have received confirmation via email from the University's Visa Compliance Team.
-The email will confirm that your successful course completion has been reported to the Home Office.
-You should expect to receive your confirmation between 2–4 weeks after your award date.
-Please check your junk email if you have not received it.
-Please do not email the Visa Compliance Team about your confirmation unless your visa is expiring within 2 weeks.
-The Visa Compliance Team will not respond to general enquiries about completion reports unless it is clear that the normal timeline of 1 month has passed or the Student visa will be expiring within the next 2 weeks.
+The email will confirm that your successful course completion has been reported to the UKVI.
+You should expect to receive your University email confirmation between 2–4 weeks after your award date.

-What if I have not received a confirmation?
+Then check that you have a valid Student visa.
+The University does not report successful completion to the UKVI if your Student visa has expired.
 The Visa Compliance Team can only confirm successful completion for students whose immigration records have been kept up to date.
 If you have received requests for immigration/travel documents from the Visa Compliance Team and you have not provided your updated documentation, then the University is not able to confirm completion.

 If you must repeat an element of your course, for example, you have deferred modules, repeat modules or re-sit assessments, your results and award date may be after your Student visa expires.

-If your Student visa expires before you complete your course, the University will only sponsor a further Student visa application if you are required to attend classes.
-If you will be completing your course without any official class attendance, then you will not be able to extend your Student visa to reach the end of the course or the award date and therefore you will not be eligible for the Graduate route visa.
-An example of completing without a valid Student visa would be submitting a later dissertation.
-As you would not be attending classes for a deferred or referred dissertation, you would be advised to submit remotely.
-If your Student visa expires before you are awarded your degree, you will not be eligible for the Graduate route visa.
+If your Student visa expires before you complete your course, the University will only sponsor a further Student visa application if you are required to attend classes past your visa expiry date.
+If you will be completing your course without any timetabled class attendance, then you will not be able to extend your Student visa to reach the end of the course or the award date and therefore you will not be eligible for the Graduate route visa.

 The Study in the UK rules are different depending on the length of your course.